appianps/ps-plugin-appianrpa-Snippets/README.md

 These code utilities have been designed to provide an easier implementation of the most frequently used actions in robotic processes, such as an internet navigator or an applications manager to interact with any windows application.

-The snippets and examples of usage can be found in this repository.
-All the actions contained and updates are listed below:

 #### * [snippets-libraries](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-libraries).

 #### * [snippets-examples](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-examples).